-RORY STEWART MP VISITS EDEN FM’S NEW HOME AND PLEDGES COMMUNITY RADIO SUPPORT
+RORY VISITS EDEN FM’S NEW HOME AND PLEDGES COMMUNITY RADIO SUPPORT

 Rory Stewart MP – a long-time supporter of Eden FM and of community radio stations – has visited Eden’s own Penrith-based community radio Eden FM at its new premises at Mostyn Hall, and was interviewed as part of the afternoon Drivetime show by UCC student and radio presenter Emily Quinn, where he answered topical questions about the Budget and political affairs.